spacetelescope/jdaviz/docs/cubeviz/export_data.rst

     subset1_spec1d = cubeviz.get_data(data_label=flux_data_label,
                                       subset_to_apply="Subset 1",
-                                      statistic="mean")
+                                      function="mean")

-Note that in the above example, the ``statistic`` keyword is used to tell Cubeviz how to collapse the flux cube down to a one dimensional spectrum - this is not necessarily equivalent to the collapsed spectrum in the spectrum viewer, which may have used a different collapse statistic.
+Note that in the above example, the ``function`` keyword is used to tell Cubeviz how to collapse the flux cube down to a one dimensional spectrum - this is not necessarily equivalent to the collapsed spectrum in the spectrum viewer, which may have used a different collapse function.

 To get all subsets from the spectrum viewer: